JamieFarrelly/Transport-Strikes-Ireland/README.md

+TODO: Update readme after adding in Dublin Bus.
+Thanks for the help: Thanks for the help https://github.com/Nodstuff

 # Luas Strike Information Android App

 Very basic app to help people find out when the next Luas strike is in Dublin.
 Literally a one screen app that was quickly put together over a few hours.